simon387/notes/java/liferay.md

 ---

-## Bugs / errors / general problems
+## Bugs / common errors / general problems

 Sometime they are not related to Liferay, but I put them here anyway because I suppose they are pretty common in a LF environment!